-Like MPPs, the SIFs involve multiple stakeholders, larger institutional setups and institutional layers, but provide flexibility for channeling investment funding towards well established policy priorities in countries.
+Like MPPs, the SIFs involve multiple stakeholders and larger institutional setups and institutional layers, but provide flexibility for channeling investment funding toward well-established policy priorities in countries.
 By grouping individual country initiatives together in an umbrella program, the SIFs also allow for knowledge sharing, and some reduction of transaction costs at the donor level.
 Common reporting frameworks are established, while providing flexibility for country-owned objectives and reporting mechanisms.

 In general, the SIF modality goes beyond what the GEF has been able to operationalize to date.
-This could be because the level of financing available in SIFs is higher than what is usually provided in a given replenishment, and because it doesn't have to be separated into country allocations or be concerned with issues of equity of access (as in the case of LDCF, for example).
-It could also be because SIF financing is also most often concentrated in sectors or sub-sectors with strong private sector interest, and the possibility for higher rates of return, whereas GEF funding is limited in scope, purpose and nature.
-This opens SIFs up for the possibility of innovative sources of financing, whereas GEF continues to rely on voluntary contributions from its members, with the policy requirements inherent to a negotiated aid delivery mechanism.
-If in theory the GEF could participate, through a project, in a SIF sub-project, it could not participate in the SIF at the highest level because of the need to demonstrate clear and measurable, localized GEBs.
+This could be because the level of financing available in SIFs is higher than what is usually provided in a given replenishment, and because it does not have to be separated into country allocations or be concerned with issues of equity of access (as in the case of Least Developed Countries Fund, for example).
+It could also be because SIF financing is most often concentrated in sectors or subsectors with strong private sector interest and the possibility for higher rates of return, whereas GEF funding is limited in scope, purpose, and nature.
+This opens up the possibility of innovative sources of financing for SIFs, whereas GEF continues to rely on voluntary contributions from its members, with the policy requirements inherent to a negotiated aid-delivery mechanism.
+In theory, if the GEF could participate through a project, in a SIF subproject, it could not participate in the SIF at the highest level because of the need to demonstrate clear and measurable, localized GEBs.